dodooodo/ACHQ/README.md

 # ACHQ-Reproduction
+Unofficial implementation of paper "Efficient Reinforcement Learning for Routing Jobs in Heterogeneous Queueing Systems" in AISTATS 2024.

 ## Disclaimer
-This is Not official github page.
+This is Not official repository.
+This is my Queueing Theory course final project at National Central University.